C5–C6 disc herniation

 If you have a herniated disc in the C5–C6 region of the spine, you may not be aware that there is damage to your spine.
 Many people who have a herniated disc do not realize that a spine condition has developed because many spine conditions are not symptomatic of themselves.
 However, if the herniated disc impacts a nerve root in the spinal canal, you may experience symptoms of localized pain, radiating pain, tingling, numbness or weakness.

 Areas of the body affected by C5–C6 disc herniation

-The brachial plexus, a series of nerve fibers that innervate muscles and the skin in the region of the neck, shoulders and arms, originates near the C5-C6 level of the cervical spine.
-When the C5 or C6 nerve roots become compressed, symptoms can present along the length of a number of associated nerves, including:
+Nerve roots near the cervical spine send pain and muscle signals between the cervical spine, brain, shoulder, and associated arm and hand.
+When the C5 or C6 nerve roots become compressed, symptoms can appear along the length of a number of associated nerves, including:

 - Median nerve —Innervates the shoulders, arms (carpal tunnel)

 - Suprascapular nerve — Leads to the supraspinatus and infraspinatus muscles (back of the shoulder)

 - Long thoracic nerve — Associated with the serratus anterior (ribs and the scapula)